solo-system/solo-system.github.io/documentation/troubleshooting.md

-* You will find it increasingly important to keep a careful note of the field position, date and times of establishing recording, particularly if you are using multiple SOLOs
+* You will find it increasingly important to keep a careful note of the field position, date and times of establishing recording, particularly if you are using multiple Solos

-* Remember that the SOLO software has to be flashed onto each SD card before each time that it is inserted into the SOLO (not true, but safest).
+* Remember that the Solo software has to be flashed onto each SD card before each time that it is inserted into the Solo (not true, but safest).

 * Try not to unplug the power cable to the minicomputer unless